 Probability distributions of interest in statistical problems are often intractable.
-In Bayesian statistics for instance, the targeted posterior distributions often cannot be obtained in closed-form due to intractable normalization constants.
-The construction of efficient approximating distributions is thus a core issue in these cases.
-Variational inference (VI) methods aim at finding good approximations by minimizing a divergence to the target over a family of parametric distributions \cite{blei2017, zhang2019}.
-Such procedures can be summarized by the choice of approximating densities, the choice of divergence, and the algorithm used to solve the resulting optimization problem.
-As an example, the standard VI algorithm uses mean-field approximating densities and minimizes the exclusive Kullback-Leibler (KL) divergence \cite{blei2017}.
-Assuming that the complete conditionals of the true model are in an exponential family, the optimal mean-field approximation can then be found by a deterministic coordinate-ascent algorithm \cite{hoffman2013}.
+In Bayesian statistics, for instance, the targeted posterior distribution often cannot be evaluated in a closed-form nor sampled due to intractable normalization constants.
+Variational inference (VI) methods aim at finding accurate and tractable approximations by minimizing a divergence to the target over a family of parametric distributions \citep{blei2017, zhang2019}.
+Such procedures can be summarized by the choice of the approximating density family, the choice of the divergence, and the design of the algorithm used to solve the resulting optimization problem.
+As an example, the standard VI algorithm uses mean-field approximating densities, and minimizes the exclusive Kullback-Leibler (KL) divergence.
+Assuming that the complete conditionals of the true model are in an exponential family, the optimal mean-field approximation is then found by a deterministic coordinate-ascent algorithm \citep{hoffman2013}.

-The research on VI methods has been very active in the last years (see \cite{zhang2019} for a review).
-Majorization techniques have been proposed to cope with large scale models not satisfying conjugacy hypotheses~\cite{MarnissiTSP,zheng:hal-02161080,HuangVBA}.
-Another approach in such challenging context is to run stochastic gradient descent, which leads to the so-called black-box VI methods \cite{titsias2015, li2016, hernandez-lobato2016, bamler2017, dieng2017}.
-Black-box methods allow a broad choice of divergence, like the $\alpha$-divergences \cite{hernandez-lobato2016, dieng2017, daudel2021} and Rényi divergences \cite{renyi1961, li2016}, which are generalizations of the KL divergence depending on a scalar parameter $\alpha > 0$.
-This parameter can be chosen in order to enforce a mode-seeking or a mass-covering behavior in the approximations.
-On the contrary, the exclusive KL divergence tends to produce approximations that under-estimate the variance of the target \cite{minka2005, blei2017}.
+The research on VI methods has been very active in the last years (see the review of \citealt{zhang2019}).
+Majorization techniques have been proposed to cope with large scale models not satisfying conjugacy hypotheses~\citep{MarnissiTSP,zheng:hal-02161080,HuangVBA}.
+Another approach in such challenging context is to run a stochastic gradient descent, which leads to the so-called black-box VI methods \citep{ranganath2014}.
+Black-box methods allow to handle a broad choice of divergence, such as the $\alpha$-divergences \citep{hernandez-lobato2016, dieng2017, daudel2021} and Rényi divergences \citep{li2016}, themselves generalizations of the KL divergence depending on a scalar parameter $\alpha > 0$.
+The latter parameter can be chosen in order to enforce a mode-seeking or a mass-covering behavior in the approximations.
+For instance, minimizing the exclusive KL divergence leads to under-estimation of the variance of the target \citep{minka2005, margossian2023}.